-The Best Beer Gardens in Philadelphia This Year
+Beer Gardens in Philadelphia for Sipping This Summer

-This is a beer town, so it should only make sense that there are a number of truly fantastic beer gardens in Philadelphia.
-Whether you’re looking for a pier over the river or a grassy rooftop with incredible views of the city, there’s a Philly beer garden just for you.
+This is a beer town, so it only makes sense that there are a lot of fantastic beer gardens in Philadelphia.
+Whether you’re looking for a pier over the river, a grassy rooftop with incredible views of the city, or an outdoor spot at your favorite brewery, there’s a Philly beer garden just for you.

 Independence Beer Garden

-Nothing like hanging out under a pergola to make it feel like summer
+Hanging out under a pergola just makes it feel like summer

-Located in the heart of the city, the massive Independence Beer Garden (or IBG to locals) sits across the street from the Liberty Bell and has commanding views of Independence Hall and the mall.
-Despite the proximity to the tourist area, it is surprising popular with locals as well.
+The massive Independence Beer Garden sits across the street from the Liberty Bell and has commanding views of Independence Hall and the mall.
+Despite the proximity to the tourist area, it is surprisingly popular with locals.

-They have several different zones for seating and relaxing.
+They have four different zones for seating and relaxing.
 You can sit on German-style benches, hang out in the shade under the pergola, or chill in an Adirondack chair.
-There are several different games to play to break up the time and keep you entertained.
+Settle in to watch sports on the projector TV or play with the giant Connect Four.
+Trying to keep the oversized Jenga from crashing down is harder than it looks.

-While the Independence Beer Garden doesn’t make their own beer, they offer a surprising array of drafts and cans from local favorites to national standbys.
-Non-beer drinkers will be happy with the extensive cocktail and wine list.
-They also have an extensive food menu of pub favorites.
-Location: 100 South Independence Mall West.
-Learn more.
+While Independence Beer Garden doesn’t make their own beer, they offer a surprising array of drafts and cans from local favorites.
+Non-beer drinkers will be happy with the cocktail and wine list.
+They also have an food menu of pub favorites from cheese curds to burgers.
+We go for the turkey BLT and the boozy popsicles on a warm day.

 The Garden at Cherry Street Pier